misnard/Podcast-rss-generator-from-folder/README.md

 The only thing is that you'd better have some id3tags ready in your files, AS YOU SHOULD *wink wink*, because it heavily depends on it.

 ### What it does :
+-Autoinstall on first launch
-- get all the files in the folder with their lenght and generate XML items with an enclosure for each one
+- Gets all the files in the folder with their lenght and generate XML items with an enclosure for each one
-- ignore every type of file or folder EXCEPT the handful which are compatible and really used with podcasting (audio/mp3, audio/m4a, video/mp4, video/m4v).
+- Ignores every type of file or folder EXCEPT the handful which are compatible and really used with podcasting (audio/mp3, audio/m4a, video/mp4, video/m4v).
 No epub or pdf, because WHO USES IT ?
-- get the pubdate from the file date of modification
+- gets the pubdate from the file date of modification
-- Get info for the items from the id3tags :
+- Gets info for the items from the id3tags :
-   - get the title from the title of the media (id3tag)
+   - gets the title from the title of the media (id3tag)
-   - get the author from the artist of the media (id3tag)
+   - gets the author from the artist of the media (id3tag)
+   - gets description fom the comment section of the id3tags (no formatting)
+   - gets link from the URL field of the media (id3tag)
+   - gets artwork of each episode from the file (id3tag)
-   - has some sort of cache so that the id3tags and covers are not read at every f....ing refresh
+- Has some sort of cache so that the id3tags and covers are not read at every f....ing refresh

 ### What it will do (TODO)
-- get description fom the comment section of the id3tags (why not accept markdown formatting)
-- get link from the URL field of the media (id3tag)

 - GET ALL THE OTHER INFOS FROM THE ID3TAG AND PUT IT IN THE FEED, in a sense.
 - Have a GUID liked to the filename so that you can replace a file if you didn't check before uploading and have to reupload your episode and not f...k everything up for your subscribers
 - get the feed infos it can't get from elsewhere from a feed.config file you will put next to the php script (if you want)

 ### What it would be fun to do
-- get the artworks from the id3tag, put it in a subfolder and link to it for every episode
 - stylize the duck out of that xml so that a human can read it without bionic/dev eyes and BOOM, here is your website !

 ### What it will NEVER DO